Clash Detection Viewport API#

 Camera Centering#

-The camera re-centering follows this logic:
+The centering helper follows this order:

 Performance#